iamsainikhil/weather-react/README.md

   ```

   _You can obtain your Algolia Places API key **[here](https://community.algolia.com/places/pricing.html)**.
 You will get higher rate limits if you sign up and provide an api key OR it's just limited to **1000** requests/day!
-Moreover, code logic handles the scenario where no Algolia App ID & API key are provided.\*_
+Moreover, code logic handles the scenario where no Algolia App ID & API key are provided since these are optional.\*_

 _That's it!
 You can run the below available scripts to get up and running on the localhost.
 If you want to dive deeper into the codebase, I recommend you to check the architecture documentation to customize this application as your wish._